Man City on brink of title as Chelsea tighten grip on fourth place

 Aguero, making only his sixth league start of an injury-plagued season, broke the deadlock in the 57th minute when he ran onto Benjamin Mendy's long pass and slammed a half-volley into the roof of the net from 10 yards.

-It was only his fourth goal of what will be his final season with City after the club's record scorer announced he will leave in the close-season.
+It was only his fourth goal of what club record scorer Aguero has announced will be his final season with City.

-Spanish forward Torres gave a glimpse of his potential when he fired home from the edge of the area after a flowing City attack in the 59th minute.
+Spanish forward Torres gave a glimpse of his potential when he fired home from the edge of the area in the 59th minute.

-That was enough to seal an 11th successive away victory in the Premier League, equalling the English top-flight record.
+City's 11th successive away victory in the Premier League equalled the English top-flight record.

-City were languishing in 14th place in late November but a blistering run since then has carried them to the brink of a third title in four seasons.

-The treble chasers could also add the Champions League to that haul.
+City have already won the League Cup this season and could also add the Champions League to their haul.

 On Tuesday, City will attempt to reach their first Champions League final when they defend a 2-1 lead in the semi-final second leg against Paris Saint-Germain.